Zimbra-Community/zimbra-rocket/README.md

 See also: https://github.com/RocketChat/Rocket.Chat/issues/6738

+## Make you Zimbra Admin a Rocket Admin, creation of RocketChat Admins

+Once you have enabled iframe-authentication you will not be able to log-in directly using the RocketChat log-in page.
+In most cases you will not be able to log in to the RocketChat administrative account.
+To fix this you can promote a regular user account to have an admin role.
+Log on to Zimbra and go to the RocketChat tab of the account you wish to use as admin and verify the account name.
+Example admin@zimbra.example.com becomes admin.zimbra.example.com in RocketChat.
+Promote this user on RocketChat server like this:

+      cd /snap/rocketchat-server/current
+      ./bin/mongo parties --eval 'db.users.update({username:"admin.zimbra.example.com"}, {$set: {'roles' : [ "admin" ]}})'

+## Separation of tenants

+This Zimlet does not separate tenants from Zimbra, so all users on your Zimbra server that have access to the RocketChat Zimlet will have an account on RocketChat and will be able to see and chat with each other.
+Accounts on RocketChat are created if/when the user logs-in on Zimbra.
+To remove a user from RocketChat you have to remove them on RocketChat and de-activate them in Zimbra or disable the RocketChat Zimlet for the user you want to remove from RocketChat.

 ## How to Configure Rocket Chat with Zimbra LDAP (optional)
 Configure Rocket Chat with the Zimbra LDAP is really easy, and you must follow the next steps: